thacherT1D/webdevstuff/Programming_with_Javascript/Javascript:_Reference_Types.desc.md

 ## Objectives:

+- Explain the difference between a reference type and a primitive type.

 - Explain how objects are stored in memory.
-- Explain the difference between reference types and primitive types.

 ## What is a Reference Type?